Last updated : Monday 18th March 2019

 All items are sold on 10 days approval.
 Please browse my current stock list with photographs, and if you require any further information on any of the models, or have models for sale, please do not hesitate to contact me.
 I hope you enjoy visiting my Antique Steam website.

-'Heading for the coast' on my 'Crack Express' / My 'Coronation' locomotive my wife brought for me at the Little Hay Club.
+'Heading for the coast' on my 'Crack Express' / My 'Coronation' locomotive my wife bought for me at the Little Hay Club.

 'Steamroller Steersman' / 'Memories re-kindled' - doing a bit of driving and firing with footplate friends on very steep-gradients of the NYMR.